 When presented with a child with nasal/upper airway obstruction or respiratory distress, choanal atresia must be considered in the differential diagnosis.
 In particular, bilateral choanal atresia should be considered in a neonate who turns cyanotic with feeding and improves with crying.
 The choanal atresia is, especially in its bilateral form, a medical-surgical emergency, which requires timely treatment.
 Given the high frequency of this malformation's association with syndromic pictures, among which the most frequently found is the CHARGE, it is important not to neglect the search for other congenital anomalies that can complicate the clinical picture.
 The endoscopic endonasal technique should be considered the first choice for the surgical treatment of choanal atresia as it offers a direct approach to the atretic plate, reduces intraoperative bleeding, reduces hospitalization time, and lowers morbidity.

-When healthcare workers are presented with a child with nasal/upper airway obstruction or respiratory distress, choanal atresia must be considered in the differential diagnosis.
+When healthcare workers are presented with a child with nasal/upper airway obstruction or respiratory distress, an interprofessional team approach involving nurses and clinicians is necessary for the safe management of the patient.
+The team must consider choanal atresia in the differential diagnosis.
 In particular, bilateral choanal atresia should be considered in a neonate who turns cyanotic with feeding and improves with crying.
 The choanal atresia is, especially in its bilateral form, a medical-surgical emergency, which requires timely treatment.
-Many of these infants have the CHARGE syndrome and hence a multidisciplinary approach to the workup is necessary
+Neonatal nurses should notify the team if there are any signs of this condition.
+Coordination with neonatologists and otolaryngologists is needed.
+Many of these infants have the CHARGE syndrome and hence an interprofessional approach to the workup is necessary

 |||Murray S,Luo L,Quimby A,Barrowman N,Vaccani JP,Caulley L, Immediate versus delayed surgery in congenital choanal atresia: A systematic review.
 International journal of pediatric otorhinolaryngology.
 2019 Jan 4; [PubMed PMID: 30665176]|